Vitorhgbds/LLM-GeoBenchmark/paper/README.md

 # PAPER: WHICH IS THE BEST LLM FOR GEOSCIENCES?

 This folder contains the generated test cases and results for the paper WHICH IS THE BEST LLM FOR GEOSCIENCES?
-(Garcez Vitor, 2025).
+(Garcez et al., 2025).

 Folder structure:
 ```